-- Students seeking religious accommodations for their observation of Ramadan should contact their professors as soon as possible. - For questions about Ramadan or religious accommodations, please contact Columbia's Muslim Life Coordinator, Imam Ebad Rahman at imam@columbia.edu.
+- Students seeking religious accommodations for their observation of Ramadan should contact their professors as soon as possible. - For questions about Ramadan or religious accommodations, please contact Columbia's Imam Dr. Ebad Rahman at imam@columbia.edu and/or The Office of Religious Life at religiouslife@columbia.edu.